qorix-group/process_description/process/general_concepts/score_review_concept.rst

 The last step is initiated by the safety manager, security manager or quality manager:
 He asks the main work product author to set the work product's status to "valid(inspected)" and start a Pull-Request (PR).
-GitHub will automatically ask for a review by the defined one or more "CODEOWNER" of the work product.
+GitHub will automatically ask for a review by the defined one or more reviewer implemented by the technical reviewer mechanism of the work product.
 In the PR description the inspection result will be documented for each checklist item (pass/fail - with link to a ticket for the corrections, or by citing the checklist item in the github comment).
-The CODEOWNER(s)=reviewers will fill out the checklist and add their findings on the work product in the PR.
+The reviewers will fill out the checklist and add their findings on the work product in the PR.
 They close their review activity by documenting their verdict as "Approve" or "Request Changes".
 Any one "Request Changes" will block the PR from being merged.
 Note that the PR author cannot "Approve" or "Request Changes".
 After all requested reviews were done, the author answers the findings in GitHub comments and/or performs corrections of the work products.